 Also offered are degree courses in environmental studies, agricultural production and food systems management as well as courses in interior decorating, computer graphics, drapery making and basic Spanish, among others.

-For more information on the Montego Bay Community College, please visit their website.
+For more information on the Montego Bay Community College, including:

 JIS, Article by Glenis A Rose (11/2004)